 In the best case scenario, the limits above apply to each person legally allowed to recover under the wrongful death law.
 For a typical family who loses a devoted wife and mother, that means the husband and each child can be given up to the applicable limit.

 Who The Law Really Benefits And What It Really Is

 Let’s throw back the veil on who pays for doctor mistakes.
 Insurance companies pay settlements and verdicts, not doctors personally.
 Let’s be honest what this law is.
 It’s an insurance company protection law.

 Let’s talk about how I really feel about it.
 It’s especially cruel because insurance companies enjoy protections victims with life-changing losses don’t—limits on the consequences of medical mistakes.
 They keep billions, while devastated families stare at empty chairs on Thanksgiving.
 It makes the third branch of government the injustice system.
 No matter how bad you’re hurt or how searing your loss, no matter how much compensation the jury feels you deserve—after hearing both sides of the story—the insurance company only has to pay so much.

 Why I Told You And What You Should Do

 I want you going into a potential malpractice case with your eyes open.
 Still, if you’re permanently hurt or lost a loved one from a medical mistake, learning your legal options can give you peace of mind.
 It may be the only way the harm gets recognized so it won’t be repeated.

 For you, it may be the only way your future medical care gets paid.
 To maximize your chances at compensation, you'll need a sharp, determined attorney who can find every potential provider who harmed you, so you can have the best access to the most compensation the law allows.

-If you want to know more about your options, feel free to email us right where you are to see if you qualify to be one of our medical malpractice clients.
+If you want to know more about your options, feel free to contact us right where you are or call our Spartanburg office at (864) 582-0416 to see if you qualify to be one of our medical malpractice clients.